excamera/mu/README.md

 # Example (WIP) #

-In this example, we are going to run lambdas that grab PNG files stored on S3 as `excamera-us-east-1:sintel-1k-png16/%08d.png`, encode them 6 frames at a time as Y4M files, and upload them to `excamera-us-east-1:sintel-1k-y4m_06/%08d.y4m`.
+In this example, we are going to run lambdas that grab PNG files stored on S3 as `mybucket:sintel-1k-png16/%08d.png`, encode them 6 frames at a time as Y4M files, and upload them to `mybucket:sintel-1k-y4m_06/%08d.y4m`.

 ## Prerequisites ##

+I assume that you've already got the `mybucket:sintel-1k-png16/%08d.png` files.
+You should get these [from Xiph](http://media.xiph.org/sintel/sintel-1k-png16/) and upload them to S3.

-I'm assuming you're using a Debian-ish system of recent vintage (I'm running Debian testing).
+I also assume you're using a Debian-ish system of recent vintage (I'm running Debian testing as of September 2016).

 You will need the following packages: